neetusco/resume-matching-python/README.md

 # Resume Matching System (Capstone Project)

-This is Python-based project automates the process of parsing resumes and matching them to job descriptions using rule-based scoring.
+This Python-based project automates the process of parsing resumes and matching them to job descriptions using rule-based scoring.
 Built as part of a capstone project in collaboration with a 4-member team.

 ---